 What Happens If I Get in An Accident in a Leased Car?

 A car accident in a leased vehicle can lead to an insurance claim that is more difficult to navigate than a crash in a car you own.
 You will need to notify the leasing company on top of your insurance company of the accident, for example, and be careful with the replacement parts your mechanic chooses to use.
-If you need assistance maneuvering a claim after an accident in a leased car, contact an attorney in Massachusetts.
+If you need assistance maneuvering a claim after an accident in a leased car, contact an injury lawyer in Boston.

 Get Medical Care